vivianskim20/climate-change/README.md

 3. Survey
 4. Dataset

+Every file in this repository can be also found in my Google Drive (https://drive.google.com/drive/folders/1S5Ys2fv0L0xWvG6Gx8jBeZYuqU6_a8sj?usp=sharing).

 ### Storyboard
 This file has the overview of my project.
 It does not provide any programming details on how I came to certain conclusions, yet it shows the answers and analysis to my questions.